Moses-chibuike/Portfolio/README.md

 This is always an ongoing project as I continue to update my skills and project history.

-So far, the stack used includes: React, Next.js.
+So far, the stack used includes: React, and Next.js.

 Live Project is hosted here:https://moses-ezechukwu.vercel.app/